rdfostrich/article-jws2018-ostrich/content/querying.md

 The given offset lies within the range of either snapshot minus deletion triples or within the range of addition triples.
 At this point, the additions and deletions streams are initialized to the start position for the given triple pattern and version.

-In the first case, when the offset lies within the snapshot and deletions range, i.e., line 11, we enter a loop that converges to the actual snapshot offset based on the deletions for the given triple pattern in the given version.
+In the first case, when the offset lies within the snapshot and deletions range (line 11), we enter a loop that converges to the actual snapshot offset based on the deletions for the given triple pattern in the given version.
 This loop starts by determining the triple at the current offset position in the snapshot (line 13, 14).